 On the 29th October 1932, she was a bridesmaid at the wedding of her grandmother's daughter Thora Bradford (see Mary Wells for the news report).

-In 1939 she was living with her family at 21, Mile Oak Gardens, Portslade-by-Sea U.D., Sussex, England.
+In 1939 she was living with her uncle and father at 21, Mile Oak Gardens, Portslade-by-Sea U.D., Sussex, England.

 - Frank E. Richardson, born 18 March 1896, Body Builder (Motor)

 - Violet G. Richardson, born 21st February 1896, Unpaid Domestic Duties.